Game Taco agrees to buy skill-based games publisher WorldWinner from Sony

 A long history

-WorldWinner is also recognized for in-house game development and it has given out prizes worth more than $1.5 billion since 1999 across both mobile and desktop platforms.
+WorldWinner is also recognized for in-house game development, and it has given out prizes worth more than $1.5 billion since 1999 across both mobile and desktop platforms.

 Since 2016, Game Taco has partnered with top game developers to provide skill-gaming tournaments on mobile platforms.
 Game Taco already holds the rights to well-known game licenses, including Atari hits like Breakout, Asteroids, and Centipede.
 The addition of WorldWinner’s branded titles complements Game Taco’s growing game portfolio, Barrow said.
 Game Taco has a multi-game destination mobile app, while WorldWinner has a web gaming portal.
 WorldWinner also has apps for multiple games or single games on iOS and Android , and its presence is mostly based in the U.S.